 Just a man with an IPhone

 Nowadays it seems impossible to live outside technology and digitalization.
-Everything we do is connected to internet.
+Everything we do is connected to the internet.
 We all live into an online web and our phone is nothing but an extension of who we are.
 This matrix contains us with all our everyday actions and thoughts.

 We no longer belong exclusively to our family and friends, for instance.
 We are internet connected individuals, and digitalization led us to a level where our social media profiles are known to a very large number of people from around the world.